Welcome to Media and Communication

 Recent news about our lecturers

 Dr Joyce is currently working on two strands of research relating to media practice in post-quake Christchurch.
 She is completing a study of the experiences of Christchurch radio stations after the 2010 and 2011 earthquakes, supported by the UC CEISMIC fund.
 Zita is also co-director of 'Mesh Cities: Christchurch', a research project by the ADA Network into the role of media art in the transitional city, which is supported for two years by Creative New Zealand.
 The Mesh Cities project launches at the Physics Room Gallery at Easter 2013, and will be developed further through artist tours and a symposium later in the year.
-Zita will lead a roundtable discussion of international researchers on the project's concerns in Sydney in June during the 2013 ISEA (International Symposium on Eleectronic Art) conference.
-In March 2013 Zita created the 'Radio Wormhole' project, using web radio streams and mini fm transmitters to connect the Pallet Pavilion in Chirstchurch with the Audio Foundation Gallery in Auckland for the gallery's radio-themed group exhibition 'Simulcast'.
+Zita will lead a roundtable discussion of international researchers on the project's concerns in Sydney in June during the 2013 ISEA (International Symposium on Electronic Art) conference.
+In March 2013 Zita created the 'Radio Wormhole' project, using web radio streams and mini fm transmitters to connect the Pallet Pavilion in Christchurch with the Audio Foundation Gallery in Auckland for the gallery's radio-themed group exhibition 'Simulcast'.

 Linda Jean Kenix